Party: Katy, Lilian, Andrew, YiLing, Zhan and Felix (photos by Felix)

 There is another orientation that may also hold significance.
 If the emu is facing vertically down, it marks when the Bora initiation ceremony occurs.

-There are other examples similar to this, for example when the “7 Sisters” (Pilades) rise just before sun rise it signifies the migration of the whales and the start of the dingo breeding season.
+When the “7 Sisters” (Pilades) rise just before sun rise it signifies the migration of the whales and the start of the dingo breeding season.

 We thought that these engravings may have represented snakes.